-If a student has missed three or more consecutive days, make-up work may be obtained through the Attendance Office (507-663-0655).
-Parents may request homework on the attendance line (by 9:00 a.m.) when calling in your child's third consecutive day of absence.
-If a parent knows of a student's absence in advance, the absence should be called in to the attendance line and students should also connect with their teachers to get any homework in advance.
-Homework will also be posted in Schoology.
 If a parent knows of a student's absence in advance, the absence should be called in to the attendance line.
 Students should also connect with their teachers to assure any missed work will be posted to Schoology.
 Students are responsible for completing all work posted to Schoology.
 Students returning from an absence will need to schedule arrangements with the teacher for completing any work that could not be completed during the absence.
 Homework will not be collected in the office for a student prior to absence: